airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 Each connector has its own documentation page.
 By convention, that page should have the following path: in `docs/integrations/destinations/<destination-name>.md`.
 For the documentation to get packaged with the docs, make sure to add a link to it in `docs/SUMMARY.md`.
 You can pattern match doing that from existing connectors.

+## Wrapping up
+Well done on making it this far!
+If you'd like your connector to ship with Airbyte by default, create a PR against the Airbyte repo and we'll work with you to get it across the finish line.